 - The "Shapiro delay".
-Suppose that the binary is nearly edge-on to us.
-When the pulsar is between us and its neutron star companion, the radio waves from the pulsar come directly to us.
-If instead the companion is almost directly between us and the pulsar, the radio waves from the pulsar have to go through the gravitational well of the companion to get to us.
-Seen from our perspective, time runs more slowly in the gravitational well of the companion than it does away from the companion, so this introduces a delay in propagation.
+Suppose that the binary is edge-on to us.
+When the pulsar is directly between us and its neutron star companion, the radio waves from the pulsar come directly to us.
+If instead the companion is directly between us and the pulsar, the radio waves from the pulsar have to bend around the companion to get to us, and this takes longer.
 There is thus a delay that depends on the phase of the orbit.
 If the orbit is not edge-on but at some arbitrary angle, then the shape of the delay with phase, as well as its magnitude, take on predictable forms. - Orbital decay.
 This is what happens due to gravitational radiation.
 Note that the nature of gravity is that when the system loses energy, it becomes more compact and thus the period gets shorter and the orbit becomes faster.